data-wizards/data-wizards.github.io/index.md

 title: Judging Covers
 ---

-December is always busy.
+December is always a busy month.
 Are you late for Christmas presents again this year?
-Do you have a lot of young cousins and nieces, and do not know what parameters to choose from when buying books?
+Do you have a lot of young nephew and nieces, and do not know how to choose from the million of books found online?

 PICTURES ON TWO BOOKCOVERS